wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 1. Prepare the development environment.
    - Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
-   - We recommend creating a Git repository with the code that will be used, but you can keep your files locally.
+   - Create a Git repository for code (recommended), or save code files locally
 2. Create the `terraform.tfvars` file.

-   The `tvfars` file content can be customized according to the installation type, but the minimum recommended will look like the example below.
+   The `tvfars` file content can be customized according to the installation type.
+Here is a minimal example:

    ```bash
    namespace                  = "wandb"